 This Chicken Continental is a family favorite.
 It’s a one-pot chicken dinner that is pure comfort food and easy enough to make any night of the week.

 I can’t even count the number of times I’ve made this dish.
 It only takes about 5 – 10 minutes to assemble, and needs very little tending to while it cooks.
-This Chicken Continental is full of flavor and is good honest stick-to-your-ribs healthy comfort food.
+This easy chicken casserole is full of flavor and is good honest stick-to-your-ribs healthy comfort food.

 My dad used to make this recipe.
 I’m not sure – but I think he may have clipped the recipe out of the newspaper.
 We’ve made it so many times over the years, that we have it committed to memory.
-This is a pretty straightforward chicken stew recipe, loaded with tender chicken, red potatoes, carrots, celery, onion, garlic, tomatoes, and one ingredient that gives it it’s signature flavor.
+This is a pretty straightforward chicken stew recipe, loaded with tender chicken, red potatoes, carrots, celery, onion, garlic, tomatoes, and one ingredient that gives it its signature flavor.
 Guys, the garlic here is an absolute must.
 I forgot to add it one time, and we all looked at each other at the table – like it’s good, but something’s missing.
+Be sure to add garlic.

 - 3 tablespoons extra-virgin olive oil